Counterpart of the Chandrasekhar-Kendall state in noncentrosymmetric superconductors: Conclusion

-These findings open up a possibility to extract new information about noncentrosymmetric superconductors from muon spin rotation probes.
-A muon spin rotation probe allows to obtain the statistics of the magnetic field distribution in a superconductor.
-Our study suggests that doping a noncentrosymmetric superconductor with magnetic impurities will result into toroflux: helical localized configurations of the magnetic field.
-The distribution of magnetic field polarization's that we obtain for toroflux solutions is principally different from a dipole field configuration of a magnetic impurity in a conventional superconductor.
-It potentially allows to extract the parameters $\varkappa_\pm$ from the statistics of the polarization of magnetic field sensed by muons.
+Our findings could open up the possibility to extract new information about noncentrosymmetric superconductors from muon-spin rotation probes.
+We have demonstrated that the distribution of magnetic field polarization of toroflux solutions is principally different from a dipole field configuration of a magnetic impurity in a conventional superconductor.
+It could potentially allows us to extract the parameters $\varkappa_\pm$ from the statistics of the polarization of magnetic field sensed by muons.

 {\Alph{section}\arabic{equation}}